kawserayoub/AgriPest-Weather-ETL/README.md

 ## 4. Automated Scheduling
 The ETL pipeline can be scheduled to run automatically using a task scheduler.
 You can refer to the image in the assets/task_scheduler.jpg to see how the task scheduler is set up for this project.

-# Contact
-Feel free to open an issue if you encounter any problems or have suggestions for improvement.